Eredrim/pvparena/doc/configuration.md

 uses:
   classSignsDisplay: false #Display player names on class signs
   deathMessages: true #Show messages on death (from language file)
+  deathEvents: false #Send a Bukkit death event when a player dies.
+May be useful to get custom death messages from other plugins.
   evenTeams: false #If true, requires the same number of players in each team
   ingameClassSwitch: false #Allow players to switch class during a game
   invisibilityfix: false #Force player to be visible